-Assessment of performance requirements in this unit should be undertaken within the context of Asian business capability.
+Assessment of performance requirements in this unit should be undertaken within the context of Asian business capability in an actual or simulated environment.

 Participants may gain relevant experiential learning and assessment opportunities in formal, distance or workplace facilities, under supervision or mentoring.
 Participants may utilise media to generate and submit reports or presentations to support each performance criterion.